Before going to purchase the most recent Dolphin pool cleaner, there are a few standard things you should understand about pool maintenance.

 == > Heating, Pumps and Electricity

 Running the pool actively, keeping it heated and keeping the water circulating takes a lot of electricity.
-You can anticipate to spend between $50 to $75 a month on electricity when you’re actively utilizing the pool.
+You can expect to spend between $50 to $75 a month on electricity when you’re actively utilizing the pool.

 == > pH Tests, Chlorine & Other Chemicals